Kresqle/jamal/README.md

 ### Information

-the documentation is not written yet.
+The documentation is not written yet.
 It will be completed as progress is made.

 ### Issues